eslint/eslint/docs/developer-guide/nodejs-api.md

 * `envs` - An array of environments to load (default: empty array).
 Corresponds to `--env`.
 * `extensions` - An array of filename extensions that should be checked for code.
 The default is an array containing just `".js"`.
 Corresponds to `--ext`.
 * `globals` - An array of global variables to declare (default: empty array).
 Corresponds to `--global`.
-* `fix` - True indicates that fixes should be applied to the text when possible.
+* `fix` - True indicates that fixes should be included with the output report, and that errors and warnings should not be listed if they can be fixed.
+However, the files on disk will not be changed.
+To persist changes to disk, call [`outputFixes()`](#outputfixes).
 * `ignore` - False disables use of `.eslintignore`, `ignorePath` and `ignorePattern` (default: true).
 Corresponds to `--no-ignore`.
 * `ignorePath` - The ignore file to use instead of `.eslintignore` (default: null).
 Corresponds to `--ignore-path`.
 * `ignorePattern` - Glob patterns for paths to ignore.
 String or array of strings.